backdrop-contrib/mailchimp/modules/mailchimp_lists/README.txt

 What does this mean?
-When a user unsubscribes from a list or updates their profile through MailChimp rather than Drupal, MailChimp will trigger an event to update the user's cached MailChimp member information.
+When a user unsubscribes from a list or updates their profile through MailChimp rather than Backdrop, MailChimp will trigger an event to update the user's cached MailChimp member information.
 This will not update any of their merge field data, or any other Entity data: it just changes the cached information.
-This cached data means Drupal doesn't have to contact MailChimp every time it wants to gather subscription data.
+This cached data means Backdrop doesn't have to contact MailChimp every time it wants to gather subscription data.

 In other words, this should be enabled if possible.
-Otherwise, you may be using innaccurate information in Drupal.
+Otherwise, you may be using innaccurate information in Backdrop.
 It is also important to note that the webhook doesn't just clear cached data, but actually updates the cached data.

 *Note: You cannot test webhooks if developing locally, as the MailChimp system